 - 3 tablespoons unsweetened cocoa powder many cheap ones TASTE cheap....keep this in mind!
 I love Dagoba

 - 3 scoops collagen use "tessa10" to get 10% off any order.
-Omit for vegan
+Omit for vegan and add 1T coconut flour instead

 - 1 teaspoon vanilla extract or mint